You run an digital marketing agency. You’re thinking about building a custom Google Ads tool using the API.

 An automated system is best.
 It should back up periodically and delete older backups.
 For example, you might want to back up once a day and keep the daily backups for 30 days.

 Backing up is only half the process.
 You also need a way of verifying that the backups worked and know how to restore from backup.

 I don’t have to tell you that Google Ads generates a lot of data.
 I bumped into a problem where an app I built stored daily performance reports from a few hundred campaigns.
 It worked fine at first but eventually the database got so big that the backup program couldn't finish.

 Some developers write automated tests to check that the code they wrote - your app.
 They’ll refer to these tests as unit tests and integration tests.
-The difference is irrelevant for your purposes.
+(The difference is irrelevant for this discussion.)

 Automated tests do the same job as having a human click every button or link in your app to make sure it's working as expected.
 The difference is that testing programatically takes only seconds.